nezhahq/nezhahq.github.io/docs/en_US/guide/agent.md

    rm -rf /opt/nezha/agent/
    ```

-If multiple services are installed and removing all of them would be necessary, The Agent installation script could be used to simplify the process.
+If multiple services are installed and removing all of them would be necessary, the Agent installation script can be used to simplify the process.

 ```bash
 ./agent.sh uninstall